 We want to change the spaces between the lines in that box.
 In order to implement this task, proceed with the following steps.

-- First of all, of all click on the Text Box to activate it.
+- First, click on the Text Box to activate it.

 - Then, select the whole text of the box and right-click on the mouse.